jinantonic/EAD-Lab-3/README.md

 ### First Button
 ![Sketch](images/1st.png)
-Enter the colour id and click the **SHOW COLOUR** button.
+Enter the colour id and click the **Show Colour** button.
 It retrieves and displays the details of the colour with the specified colour id.

 </br>

 ### Second Button
 ![Sketch](images/2nd.png)
-Moving onto the second button, enter the new colour details such as hexString, RGB, HSL and Name, and click the **INSERT COLOUR** button.
+Moving onto the second button, enter the new colour details such as hexString, RGB, HSL and Name, and click the **Insert Colour** button.
 If I insert the new colour, the new row will be appended to the end of the table.

 </br>

 ![Sketch](images/2nd-msg.png)</br>
-After you get the success message, you can refresh the homepage and click **SHOW TABLE**.
+After you get the success message, you can refresh the homepage and click **Show Table**.

 </br>